 Management has been working with a number of groups to arrange debt financing and will continue to evaluate all available options to raise the required initial capital.
-Management will continue to work on potential optimizations of plant and equipment including the potential sourcing of used plant and equipment.
-The Company will also continue to incorporate any site development activities alongside site maintenance currently being performed on the Project.
-The Copperstone Project will take approximately 14 months for construction and ramp up to full production.
+Management will continue to work on potential optimizations including the sourcing of used plant and equipment.
+The final version of the Mine Plan of Operations ("MPO") amendment has been submitted to meet the requirements of Title 43, Subpart 3809 of the United States Code of Federal Regulations and additional minor permit revisions are also being prepared including those related to the Aquifer Protection Permit ("APP") and the site reclamation plan.
+In Q4-2025 the Copperstone Mine is expected to have secured all required permits to support the planned restart of operations.
+The project will take approximately a year to complete construction and the mine ramp up which can run in parallel to the permitting process once a construction decision has been made.
 The Project Management team has significant construction and operating experience in underground mines within the Americas.